at Montauk State Park

 This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 The park office is located in the Searcy Building just across from the lodge.
-One paved handicap parking space is offered and pathways lead to the porch.
+One paved accessible parking space is offered and pathways lead to the porch.
 There, an information board is available for your convenience.
 Modifications to the office have not yet been made, and some visitors may need assistance when entering the office.

-Montauk's lodge welcomes you with handicap parking spaces and wide doorways.
+Montauk's lodge welcomes you with accessible parking spaces and wide doorways.
 Inside are a store, a coffee bar, a social area and restaurant.
 An accessible water fountain and restrooms are available.
 Two motel units have been constructed to be accessible to all users.

 Duplex Cabin 11/12 has been modified to be accessible to most users.
 One side of the duplex has level parking and a patio.
-The other side has a 5.8-percent sloped pathway from parking to the patio.
+The other side has a 5.8% sloped pathway from parking to the patio.
 Inside, you'll find ample room and accessible bathrooms.